Ernani Cuenco

-Biography
+Life and career

 Composer, film scorer, musical director and music teacher, Ernani J. Cuenco was hailed as a National Artist in Music in 1999.
 His works embody a Filipino sense of musicality, and the classical sound of the kundiman is evident in some of his ballads.
 Up to this day, his compositions are popular and well-loved.

 On May 10, 1936, Cuenco was born to Feliz Cuenco and Maria Joson in Malolos, Bulacan.
 As a boy, he was encouraged to learn the violin and was mentored by his mother, his godmother Doña Belen Aldaba Bautista and his first teacher, Jovita Tantoco.
 He finished his elementary studies at the Immaculata Academy of Malolos in 1948, then went on to study at the University of Santo Tomas High School.
 He earned his bachelor's degree in Music, Major in Piano at the University of Santo Tomas Conservatory of Music in 1956.
 He got a scholarship grant at the UST in the same year and studied the cello under Professor Modesto Marquiz, finishing in 1965.
 In 1968, he completed his master's degree in Music at the Sta.
 Isabel College in Manila.

 From 1960 to 1968, he was a cellist at the Manila Symphony Orchestra under Dr. Hubert Zipper and played for the Filipino Youth Symphony Orchestra.
 He also played for the Manila Chamber Soloists from 1966 to 1970.
 His career as a musical director began in 1960 when he was discovered by Joseph Estrada playing as part of a band Cuenco formed with friends at an exclusive restaurant in Makati.
 In 1963, Cuenco was sent as a delegate to the International Music Conference in Tokyo, Japan.
 Aside from being a composer and musical director, he was also a music teacher at the UST until his death on June 11, 1988.